-Fill in a title, a date and a location.
+Fill in a customer, a title, a date and a location.

-When the meeting is created, you can add the contact by clicking the plus sign next to ‘Contacts attending’.
+When the meeting is created, you can add contacts by clicking the plus sign next to ‘Contacts attending’.

 If you have multiple meetings on the same day, Teamleader can also show you the route you need to take from one to another.
 This way you will never get lost between meetings!